-We may as well test Diamonds first and see if they break 3-3.
-On the third round of Diamonds West playfully (and with an innocent air) drops the +J, trying to persuade us that Diamonds are splitting nicely.
+On the third round of Diamonds West playfully (and with an innocent air) drops the $\bullet J$ , trying to persuade us that Diamonds are splitting nicely.
 However, we should not be fooled by this hoary swindle.
-There is a winning Diamond somewhere out there (it happens to be the +9) and we must abandon that suit and switch our attention elsewhere.
+There is a winning Diamond somewhere out there (it happens to be the $\bullet 10$ ) and we must abandon that suit and shift our attention elsewhere.

 The second string to our bow is Clubs so we should test that suit to see if it breaks 3-3.
-This time it does behave so the lowly \clubsuit 2 turns out to be a boss and our ninth trick.
+This time it does behave so the lowly $\clubsuit$ 2 turns out to be a boss and our ninth trick.

 Could anything go wrong?
 Well, apart from the possibility of being fooled by West's shenanigans (trust your arithmetic, not your sneaky opponents!) there are two other possible stumbling blocks.
-Firstly it is possible to miscount Clubs if we didn't notice whether a Club had been discarded on the third round of Diamonds.
+Firstly it is possible to miscount Clubs if you didn't notice whether a Club had been discarded on the third round of Diamonds.
 (It didn't happen on this deal but it did on the previous one - Hand 2).